 Aalborg Energie Technik a/s (AET) Biomass Cogeneration Plant

-The Combined Heat and Power (CHP) plant is to generate renewable energy by providing steam and electricity to JG Pears animal rendering facility as well as exporting its excess electrical power to the National Grid.
+The Combined Heat and Power (CHP) plant is generating renewable energy by providing steam and electricity to JG Pears animal rendering facility as well as exporting its excess electrical power to the National Grid.

-The MBM-fired CHP plant will replace over 90% of the fossil fuels used in the rendering process.
+The MBM-fired CHP plant replaces over 90% of the fossil fuels used in the rendering process.
 MBM is a sustainable alternative with a calorific value of the same magnitude as coal, meaning a significant amount of carbon dioxide emissions will be saved each year.

-MBM can also be sourced more locally than the fuels previously used, which reduces carbon emissions from transport.
+MBM is also sourced more locally than the fuels previously used, which reduces carbon emissions from transport.
 Pellets can be used as back-up fuel.

-As AET also has solid references on EPC and O&M-support, the advantage of placing these contracts with the technology supplier was utilised.
+As AET also has solid references on EPC and O&M-support, the advantage of placing these contracts with the technology supplier - AET - was utilised.
 In this way, the risk for the investors (JG Pears, Rabobank and EKF) was considerably reduced.

 The plant started operation in 2018; 2 weeks ahead of schedule.